FelixKrueger/Bismark/Docs/FAQ.md

 This will be a collection of fairly common issues that arise fairly regularly.
 Started on 03 Sept 2019

-# Thoughts and considerations regarding single-cell and PBAT libraries (September 18, 2019).
+# I) Thoughts and considerations regarding single-cell and PBAT libraries (September 18, 2019).

 Bisulfite sequencing based on post-bisulfite adapter tagging (PBAT), including [scBS-seq](https://www.nature.com/articles/nmeth.3035) (single-cell Bisulfite-Seq) or [scNMT-seq](https://www.nature.com/articles/s41467-018-03149-4) (single-cell nucleosome, methylation and transcription sequencing) often suffers from a number of 'issues' that one should keep in mind when processing the data: